NOTE: A more recent OpenTelemetry Update has been published here.

 If you are an existing Azure Monitor Application Insights customer, we don’t recommend that you migrate to OpenTelemetry yet (except for Java applications where we recommend our OpenTelemetry-based Java 3.X GA offering for everyone which GA’d in November 2020).

 Here’s why.
-The existing Application Insights SDKs are feature-rich, and it’ll be quite a while until OpenTelemetry matures to feature parity.
+The existing Application Insights SDKs are feature-rich, and it’ll take some time before OpenTelemetry matures to feature parity.
 As the OpenTelemetry-based offering gets closer to feature parity, we’ll provide clear guidance to existing customers using Application Insights SDKs.

 Enhanced data transport security using AAD Authentication